holepunchto/bare-ffmpeg/README.md

 Parameters:

-- `io` (IOContext | InputFormat): The IO context or input format
+- `io` (IOContext | InputFormat): The IO context or input format.
+The ownership of `io` is transferred, meaning you don't have to call the `destroy` method.
 - `options` (Dictionary): Format options.
-Required when using InputFormat, ignored when using IOContext
+Required when using InputFormat, ignored when using IOContext.
+The ownership of `options` is transferred.
 - `url` (string, optional): Media source URL.
 Defaults to platform-specific default

 **Returns**: A new `InputFormatContext` instance